dotnet/docs/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 The high-order empty bit positions are set based on the type of the left-hand operand as follows:

-- If the left-hand operand is of type [int](../builtin-types/integral-numeric-types.md) or [long](../builtin-types/integral-numeric-types.md), the right-shift operator performs an *arithmetic* shift: the value of the most significant bit (the sign bit) of the left-hand operand is propagated to the high-order empty bit positions.
+- If the left-hand operand is of type `int` or `long`, the right-shift operator performs an *arithmetic* shift: the value of the most significant bit (the sign bit) of the left-hand operand is propagated to the high-order empty bit positions.
 That is, the high-order empty bit positions are set to zero if the left-hand operand is non-negative and set to one if it's negative.

   [!code-csharp-interactive[arithmetic right shift](~/samples/csharp/language-reference/operators/BitwiseAndShiftOperators.cs#ArithmeticRightShift)]

-- If the left-hand operand is of type [uint](../builtin-types/integral-numeric-types.md) or [ulong](../builtin-types/integral-numeric-types.md), the right-shift operator performs a *logical* shift: the high-order empty bit positions are always set to zero.
+- If the left-hand operand is of type `uint` or `ulong`, the right-shift operator performs a *logical* shift: the high-order empty bit positions are always set to zero.

   [!code-csharp-interactive[logical right shift](~/samples/csharp/language-reference/operators/BitwiseAndShiftOperators.cs#LogicalRightShift)]